Load Rating and Nominal Life

-The basic load rating in the specification table indicates the rated load in the radial direction as shown in Fig.2 .
-The rated loads in the reverse radial and lateral directions are obtained from Table1 below.
+The basic load rating in the specification table indicates the load rating in the radial direction as shown in Fig. 2.
+The load ratings in the reverse-radial and lateral directions are obtained from Table 1 below.

 Static Safety Factor fS

-- 1 In general, factors that cause vibration and impacts include acceleration and deceleration, sudden starts and stops, transmission of vibration and impacts from external devices and machines, and changes in processing force over time.
+1 Vibrations and impacts are typically caused by factors such as acceleration and deceleration, sudden starting and stopping, vibrations and impacts from an external machine, and changes in processing power over time.

 Calculating the Nominal Life